p369m/react-native-expo-device-orientation/README.md

 ## **Use In bare REACT-NATIVE App**

-1. Install the react-native-expo-device-orientation package.
+1. Install the react-native-expo-device-orientation package.\

 ```sh
 npm i react-native-expo-device-orientation
 ```

-2. Import in your project.
+2. Import in your project.\
    `import { useDeviceOrientation } from 'react-native-expo-device-orientation';`

-3. To install and use Expo modules in bare REACT-NATIVE App , the easiest way to get up and running is with the install-expo-modules command.
+3. To install and use Expo modules in bare REACT-NATIVE App , the easiest way to get up and running is with the install-expo-modules command.\

    ```sh
    npx install-expo-modules@latest
    ```

-4. Use in your project
+4. Use in your project\
    `const orientation = useDeviceOrientation();`

 **info**: Your project should work perfectly, if not working properly try to reopen the project.
-If still not working try manual installing of [Expo modules in React Native 0.74](https://docs.expo.dev/bare/installing-expo-modules/)
+If still not working try manual installing of [Expo modules in React Native 0.74](https://docs.expo.dev/bare/installing-expo-modules/).
+Manually repeating step 3.\

 ### Example Code